CharlieThomasHarrison/Project_4_BattleTanksV2/README.md

 * BT65: Avoiding Boolean Flags update trottle code in tank track and added damping the sideway and forward movment
 * BT66: Improving Tank Aiming fixed tank turret roation to aim at point the fastest
 * BT67: Added AiTanks can only fire when aiming is locked as welll as added AiController blueprint and can change the AcceptanceRadius in-editor
+* BT67: Added OutOfAmmo state and fuction to player tank and ui for ammo count